Cycling The Thames Estuary: Thames Barrier to Margate

 Links: Sittingbourne, Faversham, Crab & Winkle Way, Whitstable, Herne Bay, Reculver, Westgate-on-Sea, Margate, Margate Lighthouse

-Shortly after leaving the Chatham/Gillingham area, the Route 1 passes through Riverside Country Park.
-It was very popular with dog walkers early that Sunday morning so it was a good chance to take it slow as we warmed up for the day.
-After the Country Park the route cuts away from the estuary from Rainham to Sittingbourne.
+Shortly after leaving the Chatham/Gillingham area, Route 1 passes through Riverside Country Park.
+It was very popular with dog walkers early that Sunday morning, so it was a good excuse to take it slow as we warmed up our legs.
+After the park, the route cuts away from the estuary from Rainham down to Sittingbourne.

-Sittingbourne was our original plan for a breakfast stop but we were similarly uninspired by food options as we were on day 1.
-By the time we arrived in Faversham with 40km down we were starving.
-It was worth the wait though as Faversham is a very nice old Kent market town with several good cafes.
+Sittingbourne was our original plan for a breakfast stop, but we were similarly uninspired by the food options as we were on Day 1.
+By the time we arrived in Faversham with 40km down, we were starving.
+It was absolutely worth the wait, though.
+Faversham is a beautiful, historic Kent market town (famous for being home to Britain's oldest brewer, Shepherd Neame), and it has several brilliant cafes.

-After Faversham the route heads back towards the coast then takes a detour up the steepest hill of the route to bypass Whitstable Town Centre.
-After a well-earned descent we reached the Crab & Winkle Way, a disused railway that once connected Whitstable to Canterbury.
-This was the point where we left the NCN 1, which follows the old railway line to the south.
-Instead we followed the Crab & Winkle Way north to join the Route 15 Viking Way at the Whistable coast.
+After Faversham, the route heads back towards the coast before taking a detour up the steepest hill of the entire trip to bypass Whitstable town centre.
+After a well-earned descent, we reached the Crab & Winkle Way: a disused railway path that once connected Whitstable to Canterbury.
+This was the exact point where we left NCN 1, which continues south along the old railway line.
+Instead, we followed the Crab & Winkle Way north to join the Route 15 Viking Coastal Trail at the Whitstable coast.

-The last 28km along the Viking Way from Whitstable to Margate was my favourite section of the whole route.
-This section keeps to the coast along flat boulevards passing seaside towns and the remains of Reculver Towers.
-We had made good time so we stopped for a while at a pub in Herne Bay to gaze across the estuary and contemplate future adventures.
+The final 28km along the Viking Coastal Trail from Whitstable to Margate was easily my favourite section of the whole route.
+This stretch sticks rigidly to the coast along wide, flat boulevards, passing classic seaside towns and the imposing, twin-towered ruins of the 12th-century Reculver Church.
+We had made very good time, so we stopped for a while at a pub in Herne Bay to gaze across the estuary and contemplate future adventures.

-Our 2-day adventure finished at Margate Lighthouse, an obvious place to mark the end of the Estuary adventure.
-We really enjoyed the trip and, baring the wheel & puncture issues at the end of day one, found it pretty easy going.
-I still didn’t get the sense of completion though.
-Yes, we had cycled the estuary to complete the Thames Path, but we had now left the southern section of the NCN Route 1 uncompleted.
-Within a couple of days I was already planning the next 2 day adventure to complete both the NCN Route 1 from Whitstable to Dover and the rest of the Viking Way.
+Our two-day ride finished right at the Margate Lighthouse, an obvious and highly photogenic place to mark the end of the estuary adventure.
+We thoroughly enjoyed the trip and, barring the wheel and puncture issues at the end of Day 1, found it pretty easy going.
+I still didn't quite get that ultimate sense of completion, though.
+Yes, we had cycled the estuary to finish the Thames journey, but we had now left the southern section of NCN Route 1 uncompleted!
+Within a couple of days, I was already planning the next two-day adventure to complete both NCN Route 1 from Whitstable down to Dover and the rest of the Viking Coastal Trail.

 The Full 2-Day Route